Skip to content

 Governing Bodies

-College of Pharmacists of British Columbia (CPBC): Regulatory body for pharmacy in the province of BC responsible for registering pharmacists and licensing pharmacies.
+College of Pharmacists of British Columbia (CPBC): The regulatory body for pharmacy in the province of BC responsible for registering pharmacists and licensing pharmacies.

-Pharmacy Examining Board of Canada (PEBC): National certification body for the profession of pharmacy in Canada.
+Pharmacy Examining Board of Canada (PEBC): The national certification body for the profession of pharmacy in Canada.
 Responsible for assessing the qualifications and competence of pharmacists seeking licensure in Canadian provinces and territories.

 National Association of Pharmacy Regulatory Authorities (NAPRA): A national body that collaborates with pharmacy regulatory authorities across Canada to harmonize standards and practices across Canada.